transaction support for packages

 MetaCat need to be considered to support both old and new communication ways.

-#4 Updated by Matt Jones about 16 years ago
+#4 Updated by Matt Jones over 16 years ago

 Agreed.
 In addition, this mechanism allows for all of the access control rules